 Go and hear your contemporaries perform.
-And if you’re feeling brave, sign up to an open mic in 2018.
+And if you’re feeling brave, sign up to an open mic this year.
 It’s scary but very exciting, and a chance to meet like-minded people.
 If you don’t know anything about open mics, never fear – we have a feature explaining the basics.
 If there’s nothing on in your area (Londoners: tried The Poetry Café?), we’ve got a good article by Amy Key about putting your own poetry gig on.
 You can do it!

 Even better, see loads of great poets and meet lots of lovely people all at once at a poetry festival.
 Some of the UK’s biggest poetry festivals include:

 - Verve in Birmingham (15 – 18 February 2018)

 - StAnza in Scotland (7 – 11 March 2018, in St Andrews, Fife)

 - Ledbury in Herefordshire (29 June – 8 July 2018)

 - Bridlington in East Riding of Yorkshire (September – October)